Skip to content

 U-class Qibbuts מֻ "oo" rule

-Reduced Vocal Sheva מְ short "e" (murmur) about (unstressed)
+Reduced Vocal Shewa מְ short "e" (murmur) about (unstressed)

 9. Dagesh Lene vs. Dagesh Forte